comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 To simplify comparability, the execution times within this figure are [relative to the maximum query execution time per query](cite:cites linktraversaloptimization).
 The [appendix](#appendix-evaluation) contains more detailed query result arrival times for several of these queries using [diefficiency plots](cite:cites diefficiency).
 Furthermore, [](#figure-queries_indexvsstorage_http) shows the average number of HTTP requests for each of those discover queries.
-Finally, [](#results-queries-cmatch-wins) shows an overview of the number of queries where each approach achieves the lowest execution time per query.

 <figure id="figure-queries_indexvsstorage_time_relative">
 <img src="img/experiments/queries_indexvsstorage_time_relative.svg" alt="Relative execution times of discover queries for index versus storage">